Holme St Cuthbert School

-Holme St. Cuthbert School is a primary school which serves the civil parish of Holme St. Cuthbert in the county of Cumbria, United Kingdom.
+Holme St. Cuthbert School is a primary school which serves the civil parish of Holme St. Cuthbert in the county of Cumbria, England.
 It is located approximately one-and-a-quarter miles north-east of the village of Mawbray, the largest settlement in the parish, and twenty-three miles south-west of the city of Carlisle, Cumbria's county town.
 As of the 2018-19 academic year, there were sixty-two pupils enrolled in the school.
 This is just short of the school's capacity of sixty-six pupils.
 The current headteacher is Mrs Lynn Carini, who took over from Mrs Sheila Daniel in 2014.

 History

 The school was founded in 1845, the same year as the parish church which is next door.
 Both are constructed from locally quarried sandstone, though recent additions to the school are built from more modern building materials.
 In 1995, the school celebrated its 150th anniversary.

 The school was rated as "outstanding" by school regulator Ofsted following an inspection in 2007, the highest possible Ofsted rating.
 An interim report following an inspection in 2010 upheld that rating, resulting in the next full inspection being deferred until 2012.
 Following the inspection in 2012, the school was judged as "good", the second-highest rating from Ofsted.
 In order to improve, the 2012 report concluded, the school needed to "improve the quality of teaching and learning to further raise attainment in mathematics by the end of Year 6".
 A short inspection in 2017 maintained the school's "good" rating, with some improvement noted in mathematics from the previous full inspection, but that further progress was still needed in the teaching and assessment of mathematics.